salatiel6/pokemon-scouting/README.md

 # Pokemon Scouting

-## How I worded with AI to complete the case?
+## How I worked with AI to complete the case?

 > Important for evaluators: Please check my Mental Map for the full development journey and decisions.
 So you can understand how I think: [docs/mental_map.md](docs/mental_map.md)